University sustainability fair

 It features ten of the courageous and visionary champions who helped to develop ethical trading and provide the underpinnings of the fair trade movement we know today.
 It gives you a taste of the long history, in many different countries of the world, of those who have promoted and supported fair trade.
 Includes a totally free downloadable companion resource to use with children.
 See details here

-This summer the group attended several community events around York.
+Every summer the group attends several community events around York.

 Our Fairtrade Business Breakfast, which was so popular last year, returned to the Spurriergate Centre on Tuesday 5 March.